Bioinformatics (MSc) Part-time

-The aim of this programme is to provide individuals with a platform to explore, analyse and interpret contemporary biological data.
-This course offers Masters level instruction in Bioinformatics with a focus on genomic bioinformatics.
-You will develop key skills for the analyses of omics data including genomics data from next generation sequencing technologies.
+Bioinformatics is the field of study that utilises computational tools to understand biology.
+You will develop key skills for the analyses of data including genomics data from next generation sequencing technologies.
 Additional skills around emerging omics including metabolomics and proteomics will also be developed.

-This programme has been designed with the needs of academic research, biotechnology and the pharmaceutical and health care industries in mind.
-We will provide instruction in computational and statistical biosciences and students will foster these additional complementary skills required to enable individuals to work effectively within a multidisciplinary bioinformatics arena.
+This programme has been designed to meet the growing demand from academic research, biotechnology and the pharmaceutical and health care industries for capable informaticians with bioinformatics skills.
+We will provide instruction in computational and statistical biosciences and you will foster the additional complementary skills required to enable you to work effectively within a multidisciplinary bioinformatics arena.

-- To develop skills to understand and critically evaluate research methodologies and conclusions in order that they can make sound judgements about the applicability of these techniques to their own research;
+- To develop skills to understand and critically evaluate research methodologies and conclusions that allow you to make sound judgements about the applicability of these techniques to your own research;

 - To develop competency in both the design and analysis of studies and the effective extraction of information in genetics, genomics and other biosciences coupled with the ability to communicate the information, results, issues and ideas to audiences of both a specialist and non-specialist background;

-- To prepare and provide guidance to perform an original piece of research within the specialist area in which they wish to pursue their career.
-This area of the course also aims to strengthen your ability to take the initiative and responsibility for planning and carrying out tasks and demonstrate original thought in tackling and solving problems as would be necessary in employment.
+- To prepare and provide guidance to perform an original piece of research within the specialist area in which you wish to pursue your career.

-This course was first established over a decade ago in response to the emerging informatics needs of the genetics and genomics communities following the completion of the first drafts of the human genome project.
-Subsequent advances in research technologies and analytic approaches have dictated the continuing evolution of this programme to provide contemporary instruction in these new essential skills.
+This course was first established over a decade ago in response to the completion of the first drafts of the human genome project and the subsequent informatics needs of the genetics and genomics communities.
+Ongoing advances in genomic technologies and analytic approaches have dictated the continuing evolution of this programme to provide contemporary instruction in new essential skills.

-Providing a strong platform for students entering from the biological, mathematical or computational sciences, this course provides modules in core complementary areas such as in computation/scripting, statistics and molecular biology; the fundamental building blocks necessary to succeed in bioinformatic analysis and interpretation.
+Our course is accessible to students with primary degrees in mathematics, life sciences or computing.
+Modules in core complementary areas such as in computation/scripting, statistics and molecular biology provide the fundamental building blocks necessary to succeed in bioinformatic analysis and interpretation.

 |Other ways to study this course|

-In addition to satisfying the requirements of the Cardiff University General Entrance Requirements, meeting English language requirements of IELTS at least 6.5 and at least this in each subsection, at the discretion of the relevant Board of Studies, applicants will:
+In addition to satisfying the requirements of the Cardiff University General Entrance Requirements, meeting English language requirements IELTS of at least 6.5 with 6.5 in each subsection, at the discretion of the relevant Board of Studies, applicants will:

 • normally possess a minimum of an upper second-class (or equivalent) primary degree in a bioscience or computing or mathematics/statistics.